Ok, I just completed the BombSquad 1.3.13 update, and now we can really start to have some fun.

-The result of this call is where you can place python scripts to have the game pick them up.
+The string you see printed where you can place python scripts to have the game pick them up.
 On OUYA this should be ‘/sdcard/BombSquad’, which you can easily get at via file browsers such as ‘Android File Transfer’ on Mac.*

 This will show you where all of BombSquad’s built-in scripts live, including all existing mini-games and object types.
-You can’t modify anything in this directory without rooting your device or changing file permissions, but you don’t actually *need* to modify anything here; when BombSquad launches, if it finds a directory named ‘sys/1.3.13′ (or whatever version you are running) under your user-scripts directory, it will use that as its system-scripts directory in place of it’s internal one. ..So you just need to make a copy of BombSquad’s system scripts at that location to be able to edit them.
+Unfortunately you can’t modify anything in this directory without rooting your device or changing file permissions, but you don’t actually *need* to modify anything here.
+When BombSquad launches, if it finds a directory named ‘sys/1.3.23’ (or whatever version you are running) under its user-scripts directory, it will use that as its system-scripts directory in place of it’s internal one. ..So you just need to make a copy of BombSquad’s system scripts at that location to be able to modify them.
 As luck may have it, there’s a command to do just that:

 import bsUtils bsUtils.createUserSystemScripts()

 Run that command, then quit BombSquad (via the UI or by running bs.quit()) and re-launch it.
-Now if you run bs.getSystemScriptsDirectory() once more you should see that it’s now pointing to a path within your user-scripts dir (something like ‘/sdcard/BombSquad/sys/1.3.13/’).
+Now if you print bs.getEnvironment()[‘systemScriptsDirectory’] once more you should see that it’s now pointing to a path within your user-scripts dir (something like ‘/sdcard/BombSquad/sys/1.3.23/’).

 Let’s be doubly sure by taking a look at one of BombSquad’s internal python modules.
 Run the following: